pythonanywhere/flask-tutorials/tutorial-2.md

 Obviously this was a rather limited website!
 It would be nice if we could add some features -- and in this tutorial, that's exactly what we'll do.
 Our original site used the slightly ugly password protection built in to PythonAnywhere; this means that in order for people to post on it, they had to enter a username and password -- but it was the same username and password for everyone, which isn't terribly secure.
-So we're going to add our own login page -- which means that we can also store a record of who posted what, and when.
+We're going to add our own login page -- which means that we can also store a record of who posted what, and when.

 Here's what it will look like: